 The Estate was founded by a Field Marshal called Åke Henrikinpoika Tott in 1634, after which several notable Finnish families have governed the grounds.
-The golden age of the Estate was during the 19th century, when it was owned by the Linder family, and governed by Hjalmar Linder, who was married to Sophie, the sister of Baron Carl Gustaf Mannerheim, the sixth president of Finland.
+The estate’s golden age falls in the 19th century, when the lands were owned by the Linder family, and governed by Hjalmar Linder, who was married to Sophie, the sister of Baron Carl Gustaf Mannerheim, the sixth president of Finland.
 During its heyday the Kytäjä Estate comprised 50 000 hectares of land and it had its own railway, dairy, liquor factory and even currency, making it the biggest privately-owned estate in the whole of Scandinavia.
-As you wander through the Estate, you might be lucky enough to find one of the old Kytäjä coins that would have been used to buy a bottle of milk from the local dairy.
+Under the Linder family, the estate even had its own railway, dairy, distillery, and its very own currency.
+Kytäjä coins are still occasionally found in the surrounding soil; with them, one could once buy milk from the estate’s dairy or a bottle of spirits distilled on the grounds.

-During its heyday, the Kytäjä Estate had its own railway, dairy, liquor factory and even currency.
+During its heyday, the Kytäjä Estate had its own railway, dairy, distillery and even currency.

 Hjalmar Linder, who was the first person in Finland to own a car, was a progressive thinker and was keen on looking after the rights of his staff.
 He introduced an eight-hour working day and offered his employees free medication.
 However, caring for the workers’ rights eventually led to his ruin: During the Finnish Civil War he loudly criticised the treatment received by the imprisoned Red Guard members, and eventually had to flee the country because of his comments.